TerminusRP/terminusrp.github.io/docs/index.md

 ---
 !!! warning "The Website is currently under construction."

-# Terminus Website
+# TerminusRP Website

 ![bastion](img/bastion.png){align=left width=600}

-##Welcome to the Terminus Website!
+##Welcome to the TerminusRP Website!
 We are making a DayZ server based on the original BastionRP server.

 [Join Now!](join.md){ .md-button }

-This is website version 1!
+This is website version 1.1!